Young Idea

-Young Idea was a brown Australian thoroughbred stallion who raced for five seasons from a two-year-old to a six-year-old, recording major wins in Sydney and Melbourne from 6 furlongs to 1¼ miles.
+Young Idea (foaled 1932) was a brown Australian thoroughbred stallion who raced for five seasons from a two-year-old to a six-year-old, recording major wins in Sydney and Melbourne from 6 furlongs to 1¼ miles.

 Breeding

 Young Idea was bred by Percy Miller Kia Ora Stud Scone and was sold for 500 guineas to owner A.G.
 Hunter.
 Percy Miller later purchased a half share after the sale and in 1936 purchased A.G.Hunter's half share holding when transferred to trainer Jack Holt and retired to Kia Ora Stud in 1939.

 Sire Constant Son (GB) sire of 10 stakeswinners began stud duty in Australia in 1930 as a two-year-old won the Arlington Stakes at Newmarket and later the Derby Gold Cup 1¾ miles.
-Grandsire Son-in-Law was the leading sire in Great Britain and Ireland in 1924 and 1930.
+Grandsire Son-in-Law was the leading sire in the United Kingdom in 1924 and 1930.
 Major wins being the 1914–15 Jockey Club Cup and 1914 Goodwood Cup.

-Dam Persuasion (AUS) won the 1927 AJC Adrian Knox Stakes at Randwick Racecourse.
+Dam Persuasion (AUS) won the 1927 Adrian Knox Stakes at Randwick Racecourse.
 Damsire The Welkin (GB) the leading sire in Australia 1918–19 and 1920–22 and sire of the New Zealand champion Gloaming.

 Racing career

-Young Idea raced between 1934 and 1939 the winner of 8 Group 1 races in the modern era and a dual 1936–37 W. S. Cox Plate winner also the 1935 WFA Sir Herbert Maitland Stakes at Victoria Park Zetland and second behind the champion Peter Pan in the 1935 RRC Hill Stakes.
+Young Idea raced between 1934 and 1939 the winner of 8 Group 1 races in the modern era and a dual 1936–37 Cox Plate winner also the 1935 WFA Sir Herbert Maitland Stakes at Victoria Park, Zetland and second behind the champion Peter Pan in the 1935 Hill Stakes.